How to Get Your Product in Walmart and Other Big-Box Retailers

-That's the kind of product that big box buyers are looking for.
-Remember, in so many product categories there’s so much duplication that there’s absolutely no incentive for a big box buyer to commit to carrying another one.
-The ideal product is something well differentiated from the other products in its category – that will still fit with the retailer’s current product lines.
+Your product should stand out in some way.
+There's so much duplication in so many product categories that there’s absolutely no incentive for a big-box buyer to commit to carrying another one.
+The ideal product is something well differentiated from the other products in its category, yet that still fits with the retailer’s current product lines.

-If you want to be a Costco, Home Depot or Walmart vendor, you’ve got to win over the buyer and show that you can overcome obstacles.
-Whether it's upgrading your packaging or changing your pricing you have to show that you’re willing to work with the retailer.
-In fact, most Walmart suppliers have employees on the ground in Arkansas, making sure that they can serve Walmart fully (Carol Tice, "An Inside Look At Being a Wal-Mart Supplier", Entrepreneur).
+If you want to be a Costco, Home Depot, or Walmart vendor, you’ve got to win over the buyer and show that you can overcome obstacles.
+Whether it's upgrading your packaging or changing your pricing, you have to show that you’re willing to work with the retailer.
+Most Walmart suppliers have employees on the ground in Arkansas, making sure that they can serve Walmart fully.

 The Walmart Supplier Application Process

 When your company and your products are ready, it's time to apply and try to win a meeting with a buyer.
 Let's take a look at the process at Walmart.